AlejandraMogollon/AlejandraMogollon/README.md

 💡 &nbsp;I am a very cheerful person.
 I love TeamWork and learning about new technologies.\
 🎓 &nbsp;I'm currently learning React.\
-✍️ &nbsp;In my free time, i just love reading dantasy books and play videogames.\
+✍️ &nbsp;In my free time i just love reading fantasy books and play videogames.\
 ✉️ &nbsp;You can shoot me an email at alejandrame1505@gmail.com.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.dropbox.com/s/xvjoltxjpd0jl73/CV%20Alejandra%20Mogollon%20Escuela.pdf?dl=0) for more details about me.
 I'm open to feedback and suggestions!